 - The holographic training simulator in the Hall of Justice in DC Super Friends runs on this.
 Things go bad when Joker decides to take over the home base while Superman and Batman are visiting it.

-- Liquid rainbows appeared in My Little Pony: Friendship Is Magic.
+- Liquid rainbows exist.
 They're edible, but ridiculously spicy, and sticky enough to be used as war paint.

 - Teenage Mutant Ninja Turtles (1987) had an episode where Shredder created a couple of "solid holograms" to fight the Ninja Turtles.